suraj976-droid/FileUpload-CoreMVC/README.md

 Data => ApplicationDbContext.cs

+-- Sugar Start  --
-Sugar => On View Open Attachmnet in Tab and also download very short Trick using  target="_blank" and download Attribute inside the anchor tag
+=> On View Open Attachmnet in Tab and also download very short Trick using  target="_blank" and download Attribute inside the anchor tag

   <ul>
       @if (!string.IsNullOrEmpty(Model.AttachmentPaths))